7 tips to Help Your Dog’s Dry Skin in Winter

 2. Dog shampoo for dry skin

-Shampoos with oatmeal, other emollients, and skin-soothing ingredients can be extra soothing for a dog’s dry skin.
-While most conventional dog shampoos are heavy in surfactant (soap) ingredients, Vetnique’s Dermabliss dog shampoos are vet-formulated to be gentle enough for weekly bathtimes.
+Shampoos with oatmeal, other emollients, and skin-soothing ingredients can be extra beneficial for a dog’s dry skin.
+While most conventional dog shampoos are heavy in surfactant (soap) ingredients, we recommend choosing a gentle dog shampoo that's safe enough for weekly bathtime.

 A bath with a luxurious dog shampoo can help encourage cell turnover, moisturize the skin, and soothe dry, itchy skin.
-You can choose a medicated shampoo if dry skin becomes infected, and your veterinarian will help you determine if an infection is present.
+You can choose a medicated shampoo if dry skin becomes infected; your veterinarian will help you determine if an infection is present.

 3. Dog conditioner for extra moisture